Louisville Bankruptcy Attorney

 60 years statute of limitation in kentucky

 Recently we were asked a question on Avvo about whether a debt collector can collect on an overdraft checking account after seven years.
-This person ran up overdraft charges, and USAA bank was holding him accountable on a checking account on the check.
+This person had overdraft charges, and USAA bank was holding him accountable on a checking account on the check.

 He asked if there was limited consumer protection in Kentucky state laws that held him accountable after such a long time.
 Interestingly, this presents two different questions.

-1. The first question is how long the bank can go after him with collections under the Kentucky statute of limitations.
+1. The first question is how long the bank can go after him with collections under the Kentucky Debt Collection Statute of Limitation.

 2. The second question is if he can get a second checking account.